kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/projectProperties.md

     which are hardware dependent, so projects can be easily moved from one computer to the next.

-    For example, if your project is set to use \"Audio Out\", one system may use a value of \"-+rtaudio=alsa -o dac:hw:0,0\" while another system may use a value of \"-+rtaudio=winmme -o dac2\".
-The project only needs to be set to use \"Audio Out\" and when the project goes to render, the settings set for that system\'s audio out will be used.
+    For example, if your project is set to use "Audio Out", one system may use a value of "-+rtaudio=alsa -o dac:hw:0,0" while another system may use a value of "-+rtaudio=winmme -o dac2".
+The project only needs to be set to use "Audio Out" and when the project goes to render, the settings set for that system's audio out will be used.

 Message Level